 - Pour ½ cup of water or juice into a small bowl

-- Whisk the unflavored gelatin into the liquid until it’s thoroughly incorporated.
+- Whisk 3/4 ounces of unflavored gelatin into the liquid until it’s thoroughly incorporated.
 You’ll know it’s well-mixed when it becomes very thick.
 Allow to bloom.
 You may need to add up to 1.25 ounces total of gelatin as needed, in order to thicken the mixture.

 - Set up a double boiler with water in the bottom pan over medium-high heat.
 Once near boiling, reduce heat to low and simmer.

-- Mix the infused oil and the liquid lecithin into the top pan of the double boiler and whisk to incorporate.
+- Mix 1/2 cup of infused oil and 2 teaspoons of liquid lecithin into the top pan of the double boiler and whisk to incorporate.
 The lecithin will allow the oil to bind with the other ingredients, so this is essential to prevent the gummies from separating.

 - In another small saucepan, bring ½ cup of water or juice to a boil.

-- Once boiling, add the lemon juice and one Jello packet (which should be 3 ounces) to the hot liquid.
+- Once boiling, add 1 teaspoon of lemon juice and one Jello packet (which should be 3 ounces) to the hot liquid.
 Mix well until it dissolves.

 - Once fully dissolved, pour the jello mix into the double boiler with the oil and lecithin while whisking consistently.
 Continue until all ingredients are incorporated.